quixio/quix-docs/docs/platform/tutorials/telemetry-data/telemetry-data.md

 ## Components

-**Android App** - Our companion app for collecting real-time sensor data from your phone.
-It's pre-built and published to the Play store to save you time.
-You can also access the source code in our [GitHub repo](https://github.com/quixio/quix-tracker){target=_blank}.
+**Android App** - Our companion app for collecting real-time sensor data from your Android phone.
+It's pre-built and published to the Google Play store to save you time.
+You can also access the source code in our [GitHub repo](https://github.com/quixio/quix-companion-app){target=_blank}.

 **Streamlit App** - See your location on a map and other activity metrics.